kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. They are located in the posterior horn of the spinal cord

 #### Answer: E. They are located in the posterior horn of the spinal cord - *FALSE* = B. They are inhibited by descending motor tracts - TRUE
-- γ motor neurons are located in the anterior grey horn of the spinal cord and motor nuclei of the cranial nerves.
-These stimulate contraction of intrafusal fibres in muscle spindles to regulate their activity.
-The γ motor neurons are controlled primarily by the neurons in the descending motor tracts from the brain.
-Most of these neurons are inhibitory, although some are excitatory.
-Afferents from the muscle spindles (1a afferents) and the Golgi tendon organs do not synapse with the γ motor neurons.
+- γ motor neurons are located in anterior grey horn of spinal cord and motor nuclei of cranial nerves
+	- Stimulating contraction of intrafusal fibres in muscle spindles to regulate their activity
+- **NOTE** γ motor neurons are controlled primarily by neurons in *descending motor tracts* from brain
+- Most of these neurons are inhibitory, although some are excitatory
+- Afferents from muscle spindles (1a afferents) and the Golgi tendon organs do not synapse with γ motor neurons

 ### Q2.98
-The transmembrane voltage changes that take place during an action potential result from changes in the permeability of the membrane to specific ions; the internal and external concentrations of these are maintained in an imbalance by the cells.
+The *transmembrane voltage changes* that take place during an action potential result from changes in the permeability of the membrane to specific ions; the internal and external concentrations of these are maintained in an imbalance by the cells.
 Minimally, an action potential involves a depolarisation, a repolarisation and finally a hyper-polarisation.
 The _repolarisation phase of an action potential_ is a result of:

 	A. Increasing activity of the Na+/K+ pump
 	B. Increasing Na+ permeability and increasing K+ permeability